AnishPimpley/ML-wiki/README.md

 # Random-ML-Quirks-&-Resources
-Some quirks and not so obvious things about ML models.
+Some quirks, resources and not so obvious things about ML models.
 A FAQ style document.
+This is not a comprehensive wiki.
+It does however, capture some salient features and minute quirks about certain concepts that summaries and short explanations tend to skip.
+I intend to include use cases for each concept and important references.
-For personal reference
+For personal use for the most part.

 #### Why do Resnet (and later) models training curve see step-wise improvments in accuracy after seemingly coverging ?
 The learning rate is stepped by a factor of 10 every few 1000 iterations.
 Everytime the LR is decreased, we see a large improvment in accuracy.